InstallerLegacy/virtualhub-doks/docs/1980s/1981/DOS/86-DOS/1.00/virtualbox.md

 ![Setting the Hard Disk](/assets/img/1980s/1981/DOS/86-DOS/1.00/virtualbox/86-DOS-1.00-VirtualBox-3.webp){ loading=lazy }

-86-DOS does not support hard disks, so click on Do not add a virtual hard disk and click on `Create` button.
+86-DOS does not support hard disks, so click on Do not add a virtual hard disk and click on `Next` button.

 ![Summary](/assets/img/1980s/1981/DOS/86-DOS/1.00/virtualbox/86-DOS-1.00-VirtualBox-4.webp){ loading=lazy }